SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 ##### Configure the Server Certificate

 Before starting, here is some background information on the server certificate required by the message broker.
-This is from the [Solace-FP] section “Setting a Server Certificate”
+This is from the [Solace-FP] section "Setting a Server Certificate"

 ```
   To enable the exchange of information through TLS/SSL-encrypted SMF service,